Clark County Market Recap

-The real estate market in Clark County WA is still hot.
-Even with the winter months closing in, activity is high, inventory low, and prices are up.
+The real estate market in Clark County WA is still lively, but starting to reach a more “reasonable” level.
+Even during this hot lazy summer, activity is high, inventory low, and prices are still up compared to a year ago.

-While the market may slow a bit during most winter months, there is still a lot of activity.
-During this time of year, most buyers are pretty serious and not just looking.
-Likewise, sellers are eager to move on and are often willing to negotiate over price or terms.
-The frenzy of Springtime is not as prevalent, so it is a good time to consider buying if you are in the market.
+During this time of year, buyers are pretty serious, especially families with school children.
+They want to relocate before school starts.
+Likewise, sellers are eager to move on and are now willing to negotiate over price or terms as the Springtime frenzy has died down.
+It is a good time to consider buying if you are in the market.

-Here’s a quick recap of the week’s market activity this week in East County, Camas and Washougal.
+Here’s a recap of the July market activity in Camas, East County, and Washougal.
 Plus, the latest market report for MultiGen homes in Clark County.

 If you are thinking about selling, now is a great time!
-Some COVID restrictions have been eased – e.g. open houses are allowed again with certain restrictions.
-All showings continue under controlled environments, but houses keep getting shown and sold.
-Call us for the latest COVID guidelines and for a free consultation on your home’s value.
+Most COVID restrictions have been lifted, but we still observe all health protocols. restrictions.
+All showings continue under controlled environments, and houses continue to be shown and sold.

 Be super-prepared when you start looking.
 Have your financing and down payment in order, and be prepared to make an offer as soon as you see what you like.
 Waiting will likely mean the house will be gone.
-You might also find yourself in a bidding war.
-In that case, know your absolute limits, and don’t fall into the emotional trap of overpaying just to win.
-An inflated price will hurt you in the long run when it comes time to sell.
 You can start your home search here.

 Want to hear more about Clark County Home Sales, or receive our Week-End Market Report?
 Send us an email and we’ll send you the latest reports.